cypherpunk-academy/2064/en/041_2064_In the Beach Apartment.md

 Sigur: "Sure.
 There's probably a cloud computer somewhere around here.
-And I'm pretty sure there's some super interesting stuff on there.
+And I'm pretty sure there's some super exciting stuff on there.
 And now we'll just hack into it and see, for example, what he has to say about the LBI."
 He pulled up his eyebrows and smiled posed.
 "And since he knows we're hackers, he'll leave us here to do our thing alone."